kpeelman4/kad-tracker/README.md

 2. You clicked "Begin" (can't play sound without user interaction)
 3. Your volume is up

+This repo will not be updated.
+Feel free to use and adjust as you see fit for your own kadding needs!
+No need to credit me, but I suggest you credit AI if sharing with the broader community.

 ---

 **Again, all credit to Claude AI.** This was an iterative design process where Claude wrote all the code based on user feedback about colors, layout, and features.